 Early Failures Like Peeling Interior Paint

 The worst signs of a bad paint job don’t show up the day the crew leaves.
 They show up weeks or months later.
-Peeling interior paint is one of the loudest red flags.
+Peeling paint is one of the loudest red flags.
 Paint that lifts off the wall in sheets or flakes tells you the surface was dirty, glossy, or damp when the new coat went on.

-Peeling interior paint near bathrooms, kitchens, or exterior walls can also point to moisture problems the crew should have flagged before painting.
+Lifting paint near bathrooms, kitchens, or exterior walls can also point to moisture problems the crew should have flagged before painting.
 When you see any of these failures, document the damage and call the contractor before the warranty window closes.

 What a Professional Paint Finish Actually Looks Like

-A professional paint finish has three qualities: it looks uniform, it feels smooth, and it holds up.
+A quality finish has three qualities: it looks uniform, it feels smooth, and it holds up.
 Run your hand across the wall.
 You shouldn’t feel ridges, bumps, or gritty spots.
 Step back and scan under natural light.
 Color should read the same top to bottom, with no darker patches or visible seams.

-A professional paint finish also means clean transitions.
+Quality work also means clean transitions.
 The line where the wall meets the ceiling should be razor-sharp.
 Trim should look like it was painted separately from the walls, not brushed over with the same roller.
 Edges around windows and doors should have no color bleed.

 When to Hire a Professional Interior House Painter for the Fix